 Dr. Makini L. King, Director of Diversity and Inclusion Initiatives, University of Missouri Kansas-City, is a licensed counseling psychologist and provides leadership to diversity programs and initiatives as outlined in the UMKC Diversity Strategic Plan.
 King also teaches adjunct for the Counseling Psychology Department at UMKC and provides clinical supervision for their students.
 Over the years she has presented on and published articles and chapters on topics related to diversity in secondary and higher education and social media.

 Ms. Lona Davenport, Diversity Program Coordinator, University of Missouri Kansas-City, currently serves as the Diversity Program Coordinator within the UMKC Division of Diversity and Inclusion, and coordinates and facilitates diversity programs and initiatives between the division and campus community.
 Davenport holds an M.A. in Counseling, Rehabilitation, and Student Development with an emphasis in Student Development in Post-Secondary Education.

-If you are planning to only attend this pre-conference workshop and not the MLA Annual Conference, you must still log into the MLA website in order to register.
+Non-members: If you are planning to only attend this pre-conference workshop and not the MLA Annual Conference, you must create a profile and log into the MLA website in order to register.